Bounding the entanglement of a state from its spectrum: Preliminaries

 \section{Preliminaries}

-Previous studies have focused on characterizing the set of mixed states that remain \textit{separable} under unitary transformations~\cite{verstraete_maximally_2001, zyczkowski_volume_1998,kus_geometry_2001,gurvits_separable_2003,johnston_separability_2013,abellanet-vidal_sufficient_2025}, as well as those that remain \textit{positive under partial transpose} (PPT) after any global unitary operation~\cite{hildebrand_positive_2007,arunachalam_is_2015}.
-These sets are known, respectively, as \emph{separable from spectrum} (SEPFS), also referred to as \emph{absolutely separable} (AS); and \emph{PPT from spectrum} (PPTFS), also called \emph{absolutely PPT} (APPT).
-While the set of PPTFS states admits a complete although complex characterization based on linear matrix inequalities~\cite{hildebrand_ppt_2007}, the complete characterization of SEPFS remains unknown in arbitrary dimensions.
+Previous studies have focused on characterizing the set of mixed states that remain separable under any unitary transformations~\cite{zyczkowski_volume_1998,kus_geometry_2001, verstraete_maximally_2001, gurvits_separable_2003,johnston_separability_2013,abellanet-vidal_sufficient_2025}, as well as those that remain positive under partial transposition (PPT) under all unitary operations~\cite{hildebrand_PPT_2007,arunachalam_is_2015}.
+These sets are known as absolutely separable (AS)~\cite{kus_geometry_2001} and absolutely PPT (APPT), respectively.
+Since global unitaries do not change the spectrum of a state, these sets are also referred to as separable from spectrum (SEPFS) and PPT from spectrum (PPTFS), respectively.
+In this work, we adopt the latter terminology.
+It is known that the set of SEPFS in $\mathbb C^N\otimes \mathbb C^M$ corresponds to highly mixed states of full rank, with the only exception of the states whose spectrum is $\lambda_{i}= 1/(D-1)$ for $i=1,\dots, D-1$ and $\lambda_{D}=0$ \cite{verstraete_maximally_2001, zyczkowski_volume_1998,gurvits_separable_2003,johnston_separability_2013,abellanet-vidal_sufficient_2025}.
+As expected, such states are close to the maximally mixed state (MMS), which is by definition separable and invariant under global unitary transformations.

+While the PPTFS sets admit a complete, although complex, characterization based on linear matrix inequalities for arbitrary local dimensions~\cite{hildebrand_PPT_2007}, the complete characterization of SEPFS sets remains unknown in arbitrary dimensions.
 Furthermore, it remains an open question whether these two sets coincide \cite{arunachalam_is_2015}.
 Here, by contrast, we focus on characterizing the set of states whose entanglement content remains bounded under arbitrary global unitaries.
 For completeness, we briefly review some well-known concepts related to bipartite entanglement in pure and mixed states.\\